DeborahAkp/Portfolio/SQL/Project 3/README.md

 ### Data
 - The data used in this project can be found [here](https://www.kaggle.com/jr2ngb/superstore-data).
 - There are 24 columns in this dataset:
-  - "row_id": A text column representing a unique identifier for each row in the dataset.
+  - "row_id": A text column representing a unique identifier for each row in the dataset.There are no null values and all values are unique.
-  - "order_id": A text column storing the unique identifier for each order made.
+  - "order_id": A text column storing the unique identifier for each order made.There are no null values.
   - "order_date": A date column indicating the date when the order was placed.
+There are no null values and order dates range from 2011-01-01 to 2014-12-31.
   - "ship_date": A date column representing the date when the order was shipped.
+There are no null values and ship dates range from 2011-03-01 to 2015-01-07.
   - "ship_mode": A text column specifying the mode of shipment for the order.
+There are no null values and four distinct categories - "Second Class", "Standard Class", "Same Day", and "First Class".
   - "customer_id": A text column containing the unique identifier for each customer.
+There are no null values.
   - "customer_name": A text column storing the name of the customer.
+There are no null values.
   - "segment": A text column indicating the customer segment or category.
+There are no null values and three distinct categories - "Consumer", "Coporate", and "Home Office".
   - "city": A text column representing the city where the order was placed.
+There are no null values.
   - "state": A text column specifying the state where the order was placed.
+There are no null values.
   - "country": A text column indicating the country where the order was placed.
+There are no null values.
   - "postal_code": A text column storing the postal code related to the order's location.
+There are 41296 null values.
   - "market": A text column indicating the market or market segment.
+There are no null values and seven distinct markets - "EMEA", "APAC", "EU", "Africa", "US", "LATAM", and "Canada".
   - "region": A text column specifying the region where the order was placed.
+There are no null values and 13 distinct regions - "EMEA", "Caribbean", "South", "Central", "North Asia", "Oceania", "Southeast Asia", "Africa", "Central Asia", "Canada", "West", "North", and "East"
   - "product_id": A text column containing the unique identifier for each product.
+There are no null values.
   - "category": A text column representing the category of the product.
+There are no null values and three distinct categories - "Furniture", "Office Supplies", and "Technology".
-  - "sub_category": A text column indicating the sub-category of the product.
+  - "sub_category": A text column indicating the sub-category of the product.There are no null values and 17 distinct sub-categories -  "Tables", "Art", "Bookcases", "Storage", "Fasteners", "Envelopes", "Appliances", "Accessories", "Paper", "Phones", "Binders", "Copiers", "Labels", "Supplies", "Chairs", "Machines", and "Furnishings".
   - "product_name": A text column storing the name of the product.
+There are no null values.
   - "sales": A numeric column representing the sales amount associated with the order.
+There are no null values.
   - "quantity": An integer column indicating the quantity of products ordered.
+There are no null values.
   - "discount": A numeric column representing the discount applied to the order.
+There are no null values.
   - "profit": A numeric column indicating the profit generated from the order.
+There are no null values.
   - "shipping_cost": A numeric column specifying the cost of shipping for the order.
+There are no null values.
   - "order_priority": A text column indicating the priority level of the order.
+There are no null values and four distinct order priority statuses - "Critical", "High", "Medium", and "Low".

 ## Data Cleaning
 - To ensure that the "row_id" column contained unique values for each row, it was made the primary key of the table.
 All values are unique and there are no duplicates.